KalaRohit/Google-AI-Hackathon/README.md

 # How We Built It

+This is a placeholder for Rohit.

+# Challenges

+This is a placeholder for Rohit.

+# Feedbacks

-This is a placeholder.
+This is a placeholder for Rohit.

-# Future Work & Feedback
+# Future Work

-This is a placeholder
+This is a placeholder for Kay.

 ---
 # References